 If you don’t, we won’t get your information!

-Note that when you’ve been sent multiple books that are now due but you have not yet filled out a form for, you may see multiple copies of the form above when you click to sign up for a new ARC.
+Note that when you’ve been sent multiple books that are now due but you have not yet filled out a form for, you may see multiple copies of the form above when you click to sign up for a new ARC or click on your list of missing forms from your Dashboard.
 Each one has the name of the book at the top, so please fill them out ASAP and make sure to add the correct reviews to the correct boxes (or use the auto button).

 First of all, please make sure that you’ve added firstname.lastname@example.org to your contact and/or safe sender list.
 Otherwise, some of our emails may end up in your SPAM or JUNK folders (or the Promotional tab in Gmail).

-Another way is to go to the review form (although it may mean waiting for the reviews are due email to arrive) and at the bottom of the form will be an option to have the book links sent to you again.
+Another way is to go to the review form (in cases where you were sent a review is due/overdue email, or through your Dashboard) and at the bottom of the form will be an option to have the book links sent to you again.

-Once you’ve missed a few forms, whenever you sign-up for a new book you will be either shown all of the forms for the books that you’ve missed or given the option to have them sent to you.
+Another way you’ll see those forms is whenever you try to sign-up for a new book – you will be either shown all of the forms for the books that you’ve missed or given the option to have them sent to you.
 Either way, you can fill in the missing forms with your review links or reasons using those forms and catch up on what you’ve missed.
 Once you’ve done that, you should find that you are being chosen for books again.

 If you still have any issues or questions after reading this FAQ, please feel free to contact us and we’d be more than happy to help!
 Our main goal is to help connect readers with new and exciting books by their favorite (or soon to be favorite) authors.
 If there is anything preventing that from happening, we’ll do our best to get it resolved ASAP.